How to do a Simple Mid-year Homeschool Assessment

 Ask them what they’d like to do.

-You can also ask your kids for their opinions about what they’d like to be doing.
-When my youngest said, “Play more games!” it gave me insight that he would learn better if I created more game-like lessons.
+You know, you can also ask your kids for their opinions about what they’d like to be doing.
+When my youngest said, “Play more games!” it gave me insight that he would learn better if I gamified his lessons where possible.

 Using dominoes is also a good game for helping children understand that numerals stand for groups of numbers.